jhytai/Stock-Purchase-Maximization/README.md

 * The programming language used is C++.
 * The executable file is already compiled to run from a Linux terminal.
-* If needed, you can recompile again from a Linux terminal by using the command $g++ main.cpp -o StockPurchaseMaximization
+* If needed, you can recompile again from a Linux terminal by using the command
+    - $g++ main.cpp -o StockPurchaseMaximization
+    - Also your compiler should support C++11 or newer standard
-* To run the executable file from a Linux terminal, use the command $./StockPurchaseMaximization
+* To run the executable file from a Linux terminal, use the command
+    - $./StockPurchaseMaximization